-In Oxford County, the College offers courses at Oxford Hills Comprehensive High School in South Paris, with student support at the Western Maine University and Community College Center right next door.
+In Oxford County, the College offers courses at Oxford Hills Comprehensive High School in South Paris.
 Courses are also offered at other sites in Oxford County.

 In Lincoln County, courses are delivered at the Central Maine Community College/ Lincoln County Healthcare Education Center in Damariscotta.